ROvACC/training-docs/docs/source/airports/napoc-tma/LRSB.rst

 Taxi
 """"

-Departing and arrived traffic shall be instructed to follow standard taxi routes available on AIP LR AD 2.13-8.
+Departing and arriving traffic shall be instructed to follow standard taxi routes available on AIP LR AD 2.13-8.

 Stand assignments
 """""""""""""""""